alex1792/Scoreboard/README.md

 ### 2025/06/09
 - ScoreboarPage.jsx implemented
-- To be fix: umpire updating score still return 422, "subject must be a string"
+- To be fix: umpire updating score still return 422, "subject must be a string" ✅
+- Solve: make sure the token when created is string type. create_access_token(identity=str(user.id))
 ---

 ### 2025/06/10
 - Fix login and logout in BaseLayout.jsx
 - Fix Check All Users page
-- When return 422 "Subject must be a string", check the token, make sure when you creating the token, it must be a string. create_access_token(identity=str(user.id))
+- Note: When return 422 "Subject must be a string", check the token, make sure when you creating the token, it must be a string. create_access_token(identity=str(user.id))
-- To be fixed: Update Score via socketio.emit()
+- To be fixed: Update Score via socketio.emit() ✅
 ---